politics

 Social Capitalism and The Culture of Data

+Social media is entering the human culture at an incredible rate.
 Social media has also shown us what happens when the good data becomes the important information, which increases knowledge among the most people leading to increasingly effective innovation and changing the conventional wisdom about an increasing diversity of subjects.
 Social Capitalism will replace Market Capitalism simply because the culture is superior.

 Video: America; A Next Developed Country